 Best practices for vendor relationships include:

-Unfortunately, there is a possibility that vendors may meet WCAG standards at launch but fail to maintain compliance during later updates without ongoing testing.
+In practice, vendors may meet WCAG at launch but drift during later updates without ongoing testing.

 Accessible websites ensure equal access to public services for millions of Americans with disabilities, improve usability for all residents, strengthen public trust, and reduce the risk of complaints or DOJ investigations.